rtr-nettest/open-rmbt-desktop/README.md

 Requires macOS Ventura or later, XCode 11 or later.

 1. Download the Mac Installer Distribution certificate from https://developer.apple.com/account/resources/certificates/list and install it your Mac's Keychain.
+Put the name of the installed certificate into the `.env` file as `APPLE_DEVELOPER_IDENTITY`.
-2. Put the name of the installed certificate in the `.env` file as `DISTRIBUTION_MAC_IDENTITY`.
+2. Set up the `.env` file with your `APPLE_ID`, `APPLE_PASSWORD`, and `APPLE_TEAM_ID`.
+See https://www.electronforge.io/guides/code-signing/code-signing-macos#option-1-using-an-app-specific-password for details.
 3. Build the distributable with

 ```sh